-Founded in 1931 and located in Park Ridge, Ill., the AANA is the professional organization for more than 45,000 nurse anesthetists.
-As advanced practice nurses, CRNAs administer more than 34 million anesthetics in the United States each year.
+Founded in 1931 and located in Park Ridge, Ill., the AANA is the professional organization for more than 50,000 nurse anesthetists.
+As advanced practice nurses, Certified Registered Nurse Anesthetists (CRNAs) administer approximately 43 million anesthetics in the United States each year.
 CRNAs practice in every setting where anesthesia is available and are the primary providers of anesthesia care in rural America.
 They administer every type of anesthetic, and provide care for every type of surgery or procedure, from open heart to cataract to pain management.

 In this section, you will learn more about both the profession of nurse anesthesia and the national association that serves it.
 You will also learn about what it takes to become a member of the AANA, and how our members serve the United States.